gaohan433/Contraction_detection/README.md

 > https://doi.org/10.1016/j.bspc.2026.110537

-The repository contains the contraction-detection methods evaluated in the study, MATLAB scripts for statistical analysis and plotting, sample or processed data, and generated results.
+The repository contains the contraction-detection methods evaluated in the study, MATLAB scripts for statistical analysis and plotting, data, and generated results.